Pulborough

 The parish covers an area of 5,183 acres (2,098 hectares).
-The twelfth-century parish church is dedicated to St Mary.
-In the 2001 census there were 4,685 people living in 1,976 households of whom 2,333 were economically active.
-At the 2011 census the population of Bignor was included and the total population was 5,206.
+Its twelfth-century parish church, St. Mary's Church, is dedicated to the Virgin Mary.
+In the 2001 census there were 4,685 people living in 1,976 households within the parish, of whom 2,333 were economically active.
+In the 2011 census, the population of Bignor was included, and the total population of the parish was 5,206.

 History

 Historically, it was a fording place over the River Arun used by the Romans, who had a mansio across the river at Hardham, one day's march from Chichester on the London road.
 The Saxons bridged the River Arun here and at nearby Stopham Bridge, north of its confluence with the River Rother.
 It became an important watering and overnight halt for cattle drovers providing easy access to water.